JohnSnowLabs/langtest/docs/pages/docs/config.md

 ```

 > Please note that this represents the default configuration for Question-Answering tasks.
 Below, you'll find the configurations for tasks falling under the Question-Answering category.
-> If you are using Azure OpenAI, please ensure that you modify the Config file by adding the `deployment_name` parameter under the `model_parameters` section.

 ### Ideology Test